NeonGraal/graphql-plus/graphql-plus/Schema.md

 Basic = 'Boolean' | 'Number' | 'String' | 'Unit'
 ```

 Type parameters can be defined on either Input or Output types.
+Each parameter can be preceded by a documentation string.

 ### Modifiers